"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

-Addition and multiplication by a scalar is defined as for vectors, but you may not add vectors and dual vectors together!
-Note that the dual of a dual vector is again a vector, since $\left(z^{*}\right)^{*}=z$.
+In terms of notation, there is now an opposite angle bracket $\langle$ on the left of the label, and the straight line $|$ is on the right.
+Addition and multiplication by a scalar are defined as for vectors, simply replacing columns with rows.
+However, you may \textbf{not }add vectors and dual vectors together -- adding a row to a column is undefined!

+If we are given a dual vector, we can take \textbf{its }dual to get a ``normal'' (column) vector.
+In this case, the operation of taking the dual involves writing the vector as a column instead of a row and taking the complex conjugates of the components.
+This means that the operation of taking the dual is an involution -- taking the dual of a vector twice gives back the same vector, since $\left(z^{*}\right)^{*}=z$.

-Using the dual vectors, we may define the \emph{inner product}.
-This product allows us to take two vectors and produce one complex number out of them.
-The inner product only works for one vector and one dual vector, and to calculate it we multiply the components of both vectors one by one and add them up:
+Using dual vectors, we may define the \emph{inner product} .
+This product allows us to take a vector and a dual vector and produce a (complex) number out of them, similarly to the dot product of real vectors\footnote{The \emph{dot product} of the real vectors $\v\equiv\left(v_{1},v_{2}\right)$ and $\w\equiv\left(w_{1},w_{2}\right)$ in $\BBR^{2}$ is defined as $\v\cdot\w\equiv v_{1}w_{1}+v_{2}w_{2}$.
+In principle, this definition \textbf{does} secretly involve a dual (row) vector and a (column) vector, but since we do not need to take the complex conjugate, we don't really need to worry about dual vectors.
+However, it is important to note that in real vector spaces with curvature, such as those used in general relativity, the dot product must be replaced with a more complicated inner product which involves the metric, and it again becomes crucial to distinguish vectors from dual vectors -- which in this context are also called contravariant and covariant vectors respectively.}.
+Importantly, the inner product only works for one vector and one dual vector, \textbf{not }for two vectors or two dual vectors.
+To calculate it, we multiply the components of both vectors one by one and add them up: